Tuition and Financial Aid

 Undergraduate financial aid includes grants, merit scholarships, loans and Federal Work-Study.
 The amount and types of aid students receive can be based on a student’s and family’s financial need (need-based) or provided without regard to need.

 Need-based financial aid may come from the federal government, the state or USC directly.
 Some funds, such as grants, scholarships and Federal Work-Study, do not need to be repaid.
 Loans, however, do need to be repaid after graduation, so students and families who choose to borrow should plan accordingly.
-Explore our Financial Aid checklist on the USC Admissions Blog.
+Explore our Financial Aid checklist on the USC Financial Aid Website.